angelac16/python-portfolio/README.md

 # python-portfolio
-This is where I store all my Python projects from Semester 1 of my Junior Year.
+This is where I store all my Python projects from Semester 1 and Semester 2 of my Junior Year.

 Ticket Master
 Key Learnings: